Open City Documentary Festival

 • Refractive essay

-Session 10: Stigma and Stereotypes
+Session 10: Challenging Stereotypes

 “I enjoyed the course.
 It was my first documentary course, and the final result was positive.
 I have learned a lot and have much more to learn.
 The programme was good for a short course—dynamic classes balanced between the contents, debate and participation.” – Ricardo Sá Nogueira, previous student